Wildlife and walking holidays in País Vasco

 It is separated from the French Basque Country by the Western Pyrenees mountain range.

 The Bay of Biscay forms a coastal border in the north.
-Being the northern most region in Spain and containing 19 main rivers it is a verdant land.
+The northern most region in Spain, it contains 19 main rivers.

 Find a hotel in the Pais Vasco